learn-co-curriculum/java-mod-5-jpa-1to1/README.md

     //getters/setters/toString
 ```

-Modify the `JpaCreate` class to associate a specific `IdCard` entity for
-each `Student` entity.
-This should be done before persisting the entities.
-JPA will enforce the relationship to be one-to-one by removing the student
+JPA will enforce the relationship to be one-to-one by omitting the student
 foreign key column in the `ID_CARD` table.
 The relationship will be
-stored as a column in the `STUDENT_DATA` table only.
+stored as a column in the `STUDENT` table only.

+Since `Student` owns the relationship, we update `JpaCreate`
+to associate a specific `IdCard` entity for each `Student` entity
+by calling the `setCard(Card card)` method.
+This should be done before persisting the entities.

 ```java
 package org.example;